-International Arbitration Comparative Guide - Litigation, Mediation & Arbitration - Ireland
+International Arbitration Comparative Guide

 14.1 What are the grounds on which an award can be challenged, appealed or otherwise set aside in your jurisdiction?

-Parties can apply to the High Court to set aside awards only in very limited circumstances.
-The parties must prove one of the following:
+Parties can only apply to the High Court in very limited circumstances to set aside awards.
+The parties must prove that there was:

-- There was an incapacity of a party to the arbitration agreement;
+- An incapacity of a party to the arbitration agreement;

-- There was a failure to give adequate notice of the appointment of an arbitrator or of the arbitral proceedings;
+- A failure to give adequate notice of the appointment of an arbitrator or of the arbitral proceedings;

-- The award deals with a dispute not contemplated by or not falling within the terms of the submission to arbitration, or contains decisions on matters beyond the scope of the submission to arbitration; or
+- That the award deals with a dispute not contemplated by or not falling within the terms of the submission to arbitration, or contains decisions on matters beyond the scope of the submission to arbitration; or

-- The composition of the arbitral tribunal or the arbitral procedure was not in accordance with the agreement of the parties.
+- That the composition of the arbitral tribunal or the arbitral procedure was not in accordance with the agreement of the parties.

 The High Court's subsequent determination is final and complete.
-Section 12 of the 2010 Act provides that the application to the High Court to set aside an award on the grounds of public policy must be made within 56 days of the date on which the circumstances giving rise to the application became known or ought to have become known to the party concerned.
+Section 12 of the 2010 Act provides that the application to the High Court to set aside an award on the grounds of public policy may be made within 56 days from the date on which the circumstances giving rise to the application became known or ought to have become known to the party concerned.

-The Irish courts have narrowly interpreted these grounds, as illustrated in Hoban v Coughlan & Anor [2017] IEHC 301, in which the High Court refused to set aside the award of an arbitrator where the claimant alleged that it had not been given proper notice of the appointment of an arbitrator or of the proceedings.
-The court noted that the right to set aside an arbitral award should be only "exercise[d] sparingly".
+Irish courts have narrowly interpreted the above grounds, as illustrated in the case of Hoban v Coughlan & Anor [2017] IEHC 301, where the High Court refused to set aside an award of an arbitrator where the claimant alleged they were not given proper notice of the appointment of an arbitrator or of the proceedings.
+The Court noted that the right to set aside an arbitral award should be only "exercise[d] sparingly".

 14.2 Are there are any time limits and/or other requirements to bring a challenge?

-Under Article 16(3) of the UNCITRAL Model Law, a challenge under any procedure agreed upon by the parties or a challenge to the jurisdiction of the arbitral tribunal must be made within 30 days of receiving notice of the decision rejecting the challenge.
+Under Article 16(3) of the Model Law, a challenge under any procedure agreed upon by the parties or a challenge to the jurisdiction of the arbitral tribunal must be made within 30 days after having received notice of the decision rejecting the challenge.

 14.3 Are parties permitted to exclude any rights of challenge or appeal?